vivaansinghvi07/stock-predictor/README.md

 - `DATACOUNT`: This determines how big your trading day-intervals are.
 Therefore, now, it obtains 20 consecutive trading days.
 - `RANDOMSEED`: This stores the random seed used for the sake of replicability.
 - `CLASSIFYSPLIT`: This represents the proportion of the interval which will be used to determine if buying a stock was 'worth it' (more on this later).
-- `MODELPATH`, `DATAPATH`, AND `IPYNBMODELPATH`: These represent paths to each file needed.
+- `MODELPATH`, `DATAPATH`, and `IPYNBMODELPATH`: These represent paths to each file needed.
 If you run into file-not-found errors, tweak these until you reach the right files.
 - `NDAYS`: Stores the number of days right before breakpoint to analyze.

 ## Features Included: